MikeAbner/nile/README.md

 ## Tips

-1. Feel free to completely rewrite the provided HTML in app/views/home/index.html if you would do something differently.
+1. Feel free to completely rewrite the provided HTML in app/views/home/index.html.erb if you would do something differently.

-2. Feel free to completely rewrite the CSS that is provided in app/assets/stylesheets/home.css.
+2. Feel free to completely rewrite the CSS that is provided in app/assets/stylesheets/home.css.scss.

 3. Don't mess with app/views/layouts/application.html.erb or you might end up deep in the bowels of Rails trying to troubleshoot

-4. Feel free to add any additional javascript or css files if you want, but know that you might have to fight with Rails alittle to get them working.
+4. Feel free to add any additional javascript or css files if you want.
+You can add them to /app/assets/javascripts/ and /app/assets/stylesheets.
+Rails can often have issues with adding new files, for css/javascipt.
+Don't try to fight rails, we won't count all your code in two files against you.

 ## Evaluation